ashokponkumar/cloud-monitoring/config_alerts_ov.md

 * The *Endpoint* defines the URL where the POST should be made.
 * The *Pagerduty_APIkey*  defines a unique API key.
 This API key is generated by a PagerDuty account admin or owner.

-For more information, see [Creating a notification template](/docs/services/cloud-monitoring/alerts/notifications.html#template).

 ## Rules - JSON template